 The Embrace Warmer is an easy-to-use, portable warmer for hypothermic infants in low-resource settings.
 It is designed to be used anywhere and does not need continuous power.
-Embrace has been adopted by doctors, nurses and new mothers for use in NICU, maternity ward and transport.
+Embrace has been adopted by doctors, nurses, and new mothers for use in the NICU, maternity ward, and transport.

 Mass produced in India via Embrace Innovations (Ei) which handles the design, manufacturing, and clinical testing of the infant warmer device.